neg-0/dod-fitness/backend_docs/project_overview.md

                                                       ^
                                                       |
                                                [External Services]
-                                               (e.g., LLM for plan generation)
+                                               (e.g., LLM for plan generation,
+                                                AI chatbot, Wearable device APIs)
 ```

 - The backend service acts as an intermediary between the frontend application and the database.
 - It handles all business logic, data processing, and external service integrations.
 - The service exposes a RESTful API that the frontend consumes to perform various operations.
-- It integrates with external services, such as machine learning models for generating personalized plans.
+- It integrates with external services, such as machine learning models for generating personalized plans and AI-powered chatbots.

 ## Key Features